malnick/Puppet-Dev-Enviro/README.md

 If this is your first time ensure the run through instructions in the code changes section, which is the last section in this document.

+### If you want to create your own environment:
+1. git checkout -b $my_awesome_enviro
+1. vi Vagrantfile
+	1. edit your Vagrant machines
+1. vi README.md
+	1. Be verbose.
+1. Deploy it with the neccessary rake commands.

 ## Deployment
 WARNING: All data in puppet/modules will be blown away on ```rake deploy```.
 Do not leave sensitive modules in there before running deploy.